 In addressing this issue for facilities located in the adjacent states, the Agency uses the location of the renewable resource facility relative to Illinois as the basis for modifying the fuel and resource diversity score.
-A distance factor is calculated for each facility.187 The distance factor is based on the distance from the facility to Morris, Illinois (which is the city closest to the population weighted geographic center of Illinois, 188 and thus can serve as a reasonable proxy for the load-weighted center of the state).
+A distance factor is calculated for each facility.
+The distance factor is based on the distance from the facility to Morris, Illinois (which is the city closest to the population weighted geographic center of Illinois, and thus can serve as a reasonable proxy for the load-weighted center of the state).
 The factor is calculated as 1 minus the ratio of (i) the distance from the facility to Morris and (ii) 470 miles, which is roughly the furthest point in an adjacent state from Morris.
-Consistent with the Commission's Order in Docket No. 17-0838, the center point of the City of Morris is used for this calculation.189 That factor is multiplied by the maximum possible 20 points to provide the score for this criterion for potentially eligible renewable resource facilities located in adjacent states.
+Consistent with the Commission's Order in Docket No. 17-0838, the center point of the City of Morris is used for this calculation.
+That factor is multiplied by the maximum possible 20 points to provide the score for this criterion for potentially eligible renewable resource facilities located in adjacent states.
 The fuel and resource diversity score formula is shown in Figure 4-2.

 Additionally, consistent with the Commission's Order in Docket No. 17-0838 and the approach taken with respect to the third criterion below, a facility "that is not connected to either PJM or MISO" will receive a Fuel and Resource Diversity Score of zero.
-40 Adjacent state generation facilities "within a transmission control area that have a transmission usage agreement with PJM or MISO" may still receive non-zero scores under Criteria 2 and 3, however.
+Adjacent state generation facilities "within a transmission control area that have a transmission usage agreement with PJM or MISO" may still receive non-zero scores under Criteria 2 and 3, however.
+Advanced to either PJM or MISO" may still receive non-zero scores under Criteria 2 and 3, however.